wasteland-rider/sublime-robot-framework-assistant/README.md

 If there library or variable file imports in the Robot Framework data, those imports are automatically parser and included in the scanning.

-## path_to_python
+## path_to_python3
-In order the creating the database of keywords and variables to work, path to Python binary must be defined.
+In order the creating the database of keywords and variables to work, path to Python3.x binary must be defined.
 It must be the same Python binary where the Robot Framework is installed.

-In Linux like environments this could be like: /usr/bin/python and in Windows this could be like: C:\\Python27\\python.exe
+In Linux like environments this could be like: /usr/bin/python3 and in Windows this could be like: C:\\Python3\\python3.exe

 ## robot_framework_module_search_path
 Module search path defines a list of paths where the Robot Framework